Big Brother Brasil 20

-Big Brother Brasil 20 was the twentieth season of Big Brother Brasil which premiered on January 21, 2020, on TV Globo.
-The show was produced by Endemol Shine and presented by Tiago Leifert.
+Big Brother Brasil 20 was the twentieth season of Big Brother Brasil which premiered on TV Globo on January 21, 2020.
+The show was produced by Globo and hosted by Tiago Leifert, who returned for his fourth season as the host.

-The grand prize is R$1.5 million with tax allowances, plus a R$150.000 prize offered to the runner-up and a R$50.000 prize offered to the third placer.
+The grand prize is R$1.5 million without tax allowances and a Fiat Toro Ultra car, plus a R$150.000 prize offered to the runner-up and a R$50.000 prize offered to the third place.

-The season originally featured 18 housemates divided into two groups of 9: "Celebrities", composed of actors, singers, professional athletes, and social media personalities, and "Civilians", composed of everyday Brazilians.
+For the first time, the show is divided into two groups: "Celebrities", composed of actors, singers, professional athletes, and social media personalities, and "Civilians", composed of everyday Brazilians.
 On week 2, four new potential housemates entered the game as part of a twist, but only two of them actually moved into the house, bringing the total number of housemates up to 20.

 On March 12, TV Globo suspended all live audiences for their shows due to the COVID-19 pandemic in Brazil.
 On March 16, or Day 56 inside the house, the housemates were notified of the current events outside of the house.
 The channel also moved the show's broadcast timeslot from 10:30 p.m. to 10:45 p.m. due to the extent of news coverage on their primetime national newscast.
 Sunday's live nominations shows were also moved from 11:30 p.m. to 11:00 p.m. due to the channel cutting some of their entertainment programs (such as the fifth season of The Voice Kids) for that day.